-2020 Tax Relief And Credit For Seniors Elderly And Disabled
+2020 Tax Relief For Seniors Elderly And Disabled

-Almost every state that levies an income tax allows 2020 tax relief for seniors, elderly and disabled citizens over age 65, unavailable to other taxpayers.
+Almost every state that levies an income tax allows 2020 tax relief for seniors, elderly and disabled citizens over age 65.

 Most states also provide special property tax breaks to the elderly.